 9- BILT IS LIKE A FAMILY

-I’ve attended a few Autodesk University event before.
+I’ve attended a few Autodesk University events before.
 While I’ve enjoyed the events, I appreciated that BILT feels a little smaller, less corporate and more intimate.
 The BILT community cherish their parties.
 A popular tradition at the closing reception is to take a popular song and modify the lyrics with “BIM” related words for karaoke.
-In the image below, you’ve got “BIMemian Rhapsody”.
+In the image below, you’ve got “BIMemian Rhapsody.”

 10- MY SESSION ON REVIT COORDINATES WAS AN APPARENT SUCCESS

 In June 2018, I released an exhaustive blog post about coordinates.
-It become one of the most visited blog post on this website.
-It also become one of the most controversial, as I’ve received a lot of emails and comments telling me how wrong some of my tips were.
+It became one of the most visited blog posts on this website.
+It also became one of the most controversial, as I’ve received a lot of emails and comments telling me how wrong some of my tips were.
 I realized this was a pretty substantial topic and decided to expand my research and submit a session for BILT.
 It was accepted.

 A few days before the conference, the BILT committee sent the speakers a spreadsheet with the number of attendees for each session.
-My session had 160 people subscribed, the highest amount even reached on any BILT conference, only equalled by Brian Mackey’s session on Revit families.
+My session had 160 people subscribed, the highest amount ever reached on any BILT conference, only equaled by Brian Mackey’s session on Revit families.